Best Golf Wedges for Mid Handicappers of 2023

 The loft in a wedge helps propel the golf ball higher off the face of the club.
 Located along the face of the club, the loft is important in determining how high the ball will travel after impact.

 Finding a lofted club with a low center of gravity is important to generating high spin with yardage control.
-In lob and sand wedges, the loft will be higher when compared to pitching and gap wedges.

 When trying to lift the ball from sand or while exiting the rough, high loft makes it far easier for the golfer to achieve a quality shot.